-- First stage of early onset Alzheimer’s is not associated with memory loss
+- The first stage of early-onset Alzheimer’s is not associated with memory loss

-- Abnormalities in visual processing a sign of early onset Alzheimer’s
+- Abnormalities in visual processing are a sign of early-onset Alzheimer’s

 Being Patient: How do the symptoms of early onset Alzheimer’s or dementia differ from the more common kind that comes with old age?